Consular Corps of Arizona Former Chairman Michael Chan announces the recipient of the 2013 Global Diplomat Award - Amb. Raul Castro

 Career and honorary consuls represent the interests of their governments with Arizona.
 In addition, they promote tourism, trade, scientific, educational and cultural exchanges between their country and Arizona.
 They also provide consular aide to nationals of their countries who either reside in or visit Arizona.
 Consular aide can cover a variety of activities including authentication of documents, processing and issuance of passports and visas, identity cards, and visits in detention facilities when applicable.

 The Consular Corps of Arizona also has a small number of distinguished Emeritus Members that are part of its membership and the Corps itself is governed by a group of voluntary officers who guide the Corps during their two-year terms.
-The current CCAZ Chairman is The Honorable Michael Chan, Honorary Consul of Estonia.
+The current CCAZ Chairman is The Honorable Alisa Jost, Honorary Consul of the Swiss Confederation.

 In essence, the CCAZ and their members serve as ambassadors of their countries to Arizona, working to build and foster awareness and relationships between Arizonans and our international friends.
 In doing so, it is the hope of the CCAZ that we can all contribute to a better understanding and appreciation of each other’s countries, cultures, and communities.